marcov/tech-notes/docs/Linux/bpf.md

 Rootkit - oriented:
 - `bpf_probe_write_user`: Writes the memory of a user space thread (subject to TOC-TOU limitations).
-  It can corrupt user memory!!
+  It can corrupt user memory!

 - `bpf_override_return`:
  * used at entry: syscall completely skipped!